![]() |

 After about half a mile, the path rises a little;

-at this point take the path which curves to the left, following the playing
+at this point follow the path round to the left, then to the right, along

 |